 1882.
 The Protestant Episcopal Church on Fort street, built through the efforts and under the direction of Rev. Moses C. Stanley.

-1883.
-A cable was laid by the Western Union Telegraph Co. to Mackinac Island from St. Ignace.
+183. A cable was laid by the Western Union Telegraph Co. to Mackinae Island from St. Ignace.
 (The latter place is connected by cable with Mackinaw City.)
-The line was opened July 13th.
+The line was opened July 13, the first message was as follows: